Dame Barbara Windsor

 1994 BBC's EASTENDERS: As Peggy Mitchell, Landlady of the Queen Vic.

 Barbara appeared each week from 1994 until 2003 when she left the series recovering from a car accident and subsequent viral infection.
-She returned as Peggy in 2005.
+She returned as Peggy in 2005 before ultimately leaving the show in 2016 when her character was killed off.

 Credits: Terry Johnson - Writer, Director, Scriptwriter, Margaret Mitchell - Producer, George Faber - Executive-Producer, Suzan Harrison - Executive-Producer, Charles Pattinson - Executive-Producer